wp-plugins/sz-comment-filter/readme.txt

 = How does sz-comment-filter plugin block the spam comment? =

-The blocking function is implemented by JavaScript(AJAX) and invisible 2 input forms.
+The blocking function is implemented by JavaScript(AJAX) and invisible 2 input field.

-= What is the first invisible input-form? =
+= What is the first invisible input-field? =

-The first input-form is input token-code by JavaScript.When "post comment" button was pushed, AJAX goes to have token-code.
+The first input-field is input token-code by JavaScript.When "post comment" button was pushed, AJAX goes to have token-code.
 This fields is hidden by JavaScript.
 The spam-bots can not set valid token-code. - the comment will be blocked because it is spam-bots.

-If the spammer will fill this trap-field with anything - the comment will be rejected because it is spam-bots.

-= What is the secound invisible input-form? =
+= What is the secound invisible input-field? =

-The secound input-form is honey pot fields.this fields is hidden by css-define.
+The secound input-field is honey pot fields.this fields is hidden by css-define.
 This field is hidden for the user and user will not input to it.so it's empty everytime.
 But spam-bots is tricked, and something is input - the comment will be rejected because it is spam-bots.